 Subpart 3.
 Role of Alternate.
-The commissioner appointed as an alternate member of the hearing committee shall be available and on-call by telephone during the first half-hour of the first scheduled hearing session to serve in the event that either of the non-attorney members of the hearing committee are unable to be present any member of the hearing committee is unable to be present.
-The Chair shall have the authority to replace a standing committee member with an alternate.
+The commissioner appointed as an alternate member of the hearing committee shall be available and on-call by telephone during the first half-hour of the first scheduled hearing session to serve in the event that any member of the hearing committee is unable to be present.
 If an alternate hears any evidence in the case, the alternate shall replace the original member of the hearing committee in all subsequent proceedings in the case.

 Subpart 4.
 Role of Presiding Commissioner.
 The presiding commissioner shall decide all questions of law raised during the proceedings.
-Whenever the presiding commissioner deems it appropriate, he or shethey may consult with the other members of the hearing committee before ruling on a question of law.
-However, to avoid the appearance of impropriety, the Presiding Commissioner is the only member of the hearing panel who may attend any pre-hearing conference or proceeding prior to the public hearing, where issues of fact are likely to be discussed or raised by the parties.
+Whenever the presiding commissioner deems it appropriate, they may consult with the other members of the hearing committee before ruling on a question of law.
+However, to avoid the appearance of impropriety, the Presiding Commissioner is the only member of the hearing panel who may attend any prehearing conference or proceeding prior to the public hearing, where issues of fact are likely to be discussed or raised by the parties.